-AT-1501 (anti-CD40L) is an experimental treatment being developed by Anelixis Therapeutics, a subsidiary of the ALS Therapy Development Institute (ALS TDI), to treat amyotrophic lateral sclerosis (ALS).
+AT-1501 (anti-CD40L) is an experimental treatment to treat amyotrophic lateral sclerosis (ALS).
+The treatment was originally being developed by Anelixis Therapeutics, a subsidiary of the ALS Therapy Development Institute (ALS TDI), before Anelixis was purchased by Novus Therapeutics who are continuing its development.

 How AT-1501 works